OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 1.Github activity of the grant creator
 2.Check if the website is online
 3.analyze website data
+4.analyze onchain behaviour
+5.analyze twitter data
+6.Does he have a Passport with a score over at least 22 7.analyze correletions between all of the above

 Check out more info about Sybil Legos [here](https://opendatacommunity.org/docs/legos/) to get inspired